WeblateOrg/weblate/docs/admin/install.rst

 +++++++

 Weblate has built-in support for `Rollbar <https://rollbar.com/>`_.
-Follow the instructions for `Rollbar notifier for Python <https://docs.rollbar.com/docs/python/>`_ to use it.
+Follow `the Rollbar notifier instructions for
+Python <https://docs.rollbar.com/docs/python/>`_ to use it.

 In short, you need to adjust :file:`settings.py`: